AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 - `PASSTHRU button:` Sends your actual voice and not the realtime voice changer through the virtual cable.
 You want this to be GLOWING GREEN or GREY (grey for dark mode users) for the realtime voice changer to work.

-- `F0 det:` Pitch algorithm.
-Both RMVPE (for the best quality and robustness) and FCPE (for nice quality and being lightweight) are good options.
+- `F0 det:` Pitch extraction algorithm.
+Both RMVPE (for the best precision and robustness) and FCPE (for less precision & robustness but lower delay) are good options.

 - `Chunk:` Controls the delay (lower number means less delay, but please check out the recommended settings for what your GPU is capable of).